saltyorg/docs/docs/faq/hetzner.md

 Setup this [script](https://github.com/Nebarik/mediscripts-shared/blob/main/googleapis.sh) and let it modify your hosts file.

-[Markschrik](https://github.com/markschrik) has created a version of the script that will do the required setup for you if you are using the default Saltbox setup; it can be found [here](https://raw.githubusercontent.com/markschrik/Saltbox-GoogleBandwith/main/bandwithtest.sh).
+[Markschrik](https://github.com/markschrik) has created a version of the script that will do the required setup for you if you are using the default Saltbox setup; it can be found in the [Saltbox Google Bandwidth script](https://raw.githubusercontent.com/markschrik/Saltbox-GoogleBandwith/main/bandwithtest.sh).
 Download it, mark it executable, and run it.

 ```shell
 wget https://raw.githubusercontent.com/markschrik/Saltbox-GoogleBandwith/main/bandwithtest.sh